hzi-bifo/seq2geno2pheno/README.md

     - pheno: The phenotype table

-    For n samples with m phenotypes, the table is n-by-m and the upper-left is blanck.
+    For n samples with m phenotypes, the table is n-by-m and the upper-left is blank.
 The table is tab-separated.
 The header line includes the name of phenotypes.
-The value in the table can also be blanck.
+Missing values are allowed.
     ```
 	    virulence
     sample01	high